 Intro to meditation classes provide a brief, accessible way to learn the basics of meditation.
 Using teachings from Mingyur Rinpoche’s Introduction to Meditation and facilitated by Tergar practice leaders, facilitators, or instructors, these classes welcome participants to the Tergar community and introduce them to the relaxed, spacious approach to meditation taught by Mingyur Rinpoche.

 Joy of Living meditation groups meet regularly to explore Mingyur Rinpoche’s teachings with the support of a community of meditators and the guidance of a comprehensive meditation group program.
 This program, based on Mingyur Rinpoche’s books, The Joy of Living and Joyful Wisdom, covers core meditation practices, such as mindful awareness meditation, and includes guided meditations, experiential exercises, and questions that foster group discussion.
 Sessions are held on a drop-in basis and are offered without charge, though donations are welcomed.
 There are no prerequisites for attending meditation groups.
-More information on the Joy of Living meditation group program [link to TLC meditation group page] can be found on the Tergar Learning Community site.
+More information on the Joy of Living meditation group program can be found on the Tergar Learning Community site.

 Joy of Living mini–retreats are meant to provide continuing support to those who have participated in Joy of Living meditation workshops and residential retreats.
 Each session includes video teachings by Yongey Mingyur Rinpoche (featuring material that is not shown in Joy of Living meditation workshops), as well as guided meditations, group discussion, and walking meditation.
 These drop–in sessions are open to those who have attended the relevant Joy of Living level.
 A Joy of Living I mini–retreat, for example, may be attended by anyone who has attended a Joy of Living I workshop or residential retreat.